awsaavedra/awsaavedra.github.io/content/posts/ai-workflows.md

 Make sure to generate lots of ideas or strategies to achieve goals.

+### A quick aside on strategy

+The mental model I use here comes from Richard Rumelt's Good Strategy, Bad Strategy.
-Good strategy can be defined by these elements:
+Good strategy has three pieces:

-  1. Diagnosis to define the challenge by why you are doing this.
+  1. **Diagnosis**: why are you doing this?
+What's the actual challenge?

-  2. Guiding policy for dealing with the challenge of what is being done.
+  2. **Guiding policy**: what's the approach for dealing with that challenge?

-  3. Coherent set of actions to implement the guiding policy by figuring out how you will make it happen.
+  3. **Coherent actions**: how will you actually make it happen?

-Bad strategy avoid tradeoffs that are critical and unavoidable while not having a clear and well defined implementation roadmap laid out.
-Strategies are highly detailed, able to decompose everything and anything that needs to be broken down further when needed, and have clear objectives that directly map back to the overarching goal.
+Bad strategy avoids tradeoffs that are critical and unavoidable while not having a clear and well defined implementation roadmap laid out.
+If you can't decompose your plan into pieces that map back to the overarching goal, you don't have a strategy.

-These definitions were inspired and clarified by the book Good Strategy, Bad Strategy by Richard Rumelt.
+You have a wish.

 2. I consider a well defined target that I'm trying to reach with this project or code.